FASHION INFLUENCER AND BLOGGER WE LOVE :

 SG- Anything you want to say to your followers?

 GL- You are beautiful and you just need to spend some time to find your own style, colors and fit.

 SG- Who were your favorite NYFW designers and what's your trend forecast?

 GL- I love Alice & Olivia.
 I believe sporty style will be still in.

 All photos courtesy- Victor Koos Photography

-She designs limited edition high end printed spring dresses and swim coverups.
+She designs limited edition high end printed spring dresses, casual resort attire, wearable art clothing, and swim coverups.
 Beautiful prints are inspired from around the world to be worn during travel, resort stay or cruise holidays.